All achtung as Wolfsburg arrives in Manchester

 “But it’s not easy to win it, as we found out in last season’s final against Barcelona.”

 “One mistake in a big game like that and you’re crucified, remember that.
-One mistake – dead,” he said.
+One mistake – dead.”

-United, on a seven match winning streak, emerged from a testing matchday one tie away to Besiktas with a 1-0 win, courtesy of Paul Scholes’ header.
+United, on a seven match winning streak, emerged from a testing matchday one tie away to Besiktas with a 1-0 view victory, courtesy of Paul Scholes’ header.
 Ferguson, who will be without virus-struck South Korean winger Park Ji-Sung, is looking for a home win that would take his side to within a game of qualification.
-Nine points is normally enough to qualify, a fact not lost on the manager.
+Nine points is typically enough to qualify, a fact not lost on the manager.

 “If we keep our heads and play the right way in the group stage of the competition, I think we should qualify,” said Ferguson, who is likely to rotate his squad for the tie.

 “When we get to the later stages, then we can start to think about getting to the final in Madrid.”